 The Blackhorse Team:

-Julie Lee manages our reception and has come from a background in film and media – working with charities and not-for-profit organisations as a web editor and comms assistant.
+Julie Lee is our Venue, Programme and Events Manager and has come from a background in film and media – working with charities and not-for-profit organisations as a web editor and comms assistant.
 From Film London to the Heritage Lottery Fund, she has enjoyed a varied career in the creative industries.
 She dabbles in a bit of music, a bit of a cooking, collects fashion editorial and likes getting lost in the hills.

-Enrique Melin is one of our Workshop Technicians.
-As well as assisting in the workshop and running our Woodwork Level 1 Inductions, he is a furniture maker and woodturner, and runs his own business making bespoke pieces.
-Being a long-term member, he is also very passionate about the life of the workshop and was recently involved in the build of the new extension and upcoming Blackhorse Sideshow project.
+Enrique Melin is the Workshop's Building and Maintenance Technician.
+As well as assisting in the workshop and running our Woodwork Inductions and Woodturning courses, he is a furniture maker and woodturner, and runs his own business making bespoke pieces.
+Being a long-term member, he is also very passionate about the life of the workshop and was involved in the build of the new extension, Sideshow and the Atomic 50 education projects.

 Harriet Warden is Co-Director of Blackhorse Workshop, and has set up and developed the project since it opened its doors in February 2014.
 She has worked across a variety of institutions across the cultural spectrum – most recently as one of the founding team behind Alain de Botton’s The School of Life, previously for architect Zaha Hadid, and for Tate Modern’s public programme and development teams.
 As a maker herself, Blackhorse Workshop presents a fantastic opportunity to combine her background in arts management & design with a passion for start up projects and building communities.